sravani2604/blog/blog/content/blog/How to Send Messages to Microsoft Teams with PowerShell.md

 ```PowerShell
 Send-MailMessage -To "Demo2 - Testing <8f5c8f4e.matthewbrowne.com@uk.teams.ms>" -Subject "Emailing to Teams" -Body "This is the body of the email" -SmtpServer smtp.corp.com
 ```
-It takes a few seconds to arrive, but this the what it looks like when it hits the Teams channel.
+It takes a few seconds to arrive, but this is what the message looks like when it hits the Teams channel.

 ![](2019-11-20-19-09-33.png)

 Now you can use this for any of your scripts that can email the output.
+Just pipe the output rom your script into the subject and body.
+The formatting on the message on Teams can be a little limiting with longer emails.
+If they get too long it will truncate them and make you click onthe original message to get the information.

+Often this method is good enough to get info into Teams and out of the Inbox.
+If the subject of the email is informative enough then your probably good.

 ## Sub-Section 1